overhangio/tutor/README.md

     make android

 If all goes well, the debuggable APK for your platform should then be available in ./data/android.
 To obtain a release APK, you will need to obtain credentials from the app store and add them to `config/android/gradle.properties`.
-The, run:
+Then run:

     make android-release